Skip to main content

 How do you reconstitute a 50 mg vial of GHK-Cu?

 Add 2 ml of bacteriostatic water for a 25 mg/ml concentration.
-Gently roll the vial—never shake.
+Gently roll the vial — never shake.
 It dissolves clear in under 1 minute.
+At 25 mg/ml, 1 unit on a 100-unit insulin syringe equals 250 mcg.

 How long does reconstituted GHK-Cu last in the fridge?